Gig worker: Background

 In the 2000s, the digital transformation of the economy and industry developed rapidly due to the development of information and communication technologies such as the Internet and the popularization of smartphones.
 As a result, on-demand platforms based on digital technology have created jobs and employment forms that are differentiated from existing offline transactions by the level of accessibility, convenience and price competitiveness.

-In general, "work" is described as a full-time worker with set working hours, including benefits.
+Normally "work" describes a full-time job with set working hours, including benefits.
 But the definition of work began to change with changing economic conditions and continued technological advances, and the change in the economy created a new labor force characterized by independent and contractual labor.

 Uberisation or uberization is a neologism describing the commercialization of an existing service industry by new participants using computing platforms, such as mobile applications, in order to aggregate transactions between clients and providers of a service, often bypassing the role of existing intermediaries as part of the so-called platform economy.
 This business model has different operating costs compared to a traditional business.
-The term is derived from the company name "Uber".
-Uberisation has also raised concerns over government regulations and taxation, insofar as the formalised application of the sharing economy has led to disputes over the extent to which the provider of services via an uberised platform should be held accountable to corporate regulations and tax obligations.
-Uberised business formats are characterised by the use of a digitalised platform enabling peer-to-peer, or quasi-peer to peer transactions, minimising the distance between the provider and customer of a service, the use of a rating system for the quality of the service provided by a provider.

-In 2018, 36% of U.S. workers joined in the gig economy through either their primary or secondary jobs.
-The number of people working in major economies is generally less than 10 percent of the economically viable population, according In Europe, 9.7 percent of adults from 14 EU countries participated in the gig economy in 2017, according to the survey.
+Uberization is derived from the company name "Uber".
+Uberization has also raised concerns over government regulations and taxation, insofar as the formalized application of the sharing economy has led to disputes over the extent to which the provider of services via an uberized platform should be held accountable to corporate regulations and tax obligations.
+In 2018, 36% of US workers joined in the gig economy through either their primary or secondary jobs.
+The number of people working in major economies is generally less than 10 percent of the economically viable population, according in Europe, 9.7% of adults from 14 EU countries participated in the gig economy in 2017, according to the survey.
 Meanwhile, it is estimated that gig worker's size, which covers independent or non-conventional workers, is 20% to 30% of the economically active population in the United States and Europe.

 A 2016 study by the McKinsey Global Institute concluded that, across America and England, there were a total of 162 million people that were involved in some type of independent work.
 Moreover, their payment is linked to the gigs they perform, which could be deliveries, rentals or other services.

 Because a lot of gig work can be done online, gig workers find themselves competing with one another in a 'planetary labour market'.